 This was our second time when me and my wife went to Spain.
-It was a short few days trip to Barcelona, since my wife was putting pressure on me for a while to visit this great city.
-She was right, it is really a must visit location for everyone who’s enjoying traveling, architecture, good foods and amazing traditions.
+It was a short few days trip to Barcelona since my wife was putting pressure on me for a while to visit this great city.
+She was right; it is a must-visit location for everyone who’s enjoying traveling, architecture, excellent foods, and amazing traditions.

-In all may trips before September 2018, I used my previous camera Sony A6000 with Sony SEL 18200 E 18-200mm F3.5-6.3 OSS lens to take pictures.
-If you like the quality of the pictures shown below and want to find out more about these amazing photo gear, you can read the review I wrote for the camera here and for the lens here.
+In all my trips before September 2018, I used my previous camera Sony A6000 with Sony SEL 18200 E 18-200mm F3.5-6.3 OSS lens to take pictures.
+If you like the quality of the images shown below and want to find out more about these fantastic photo gear, you can read the review I wrote for the camera here and the lens here.

 Okay … now let’s go back to the trip.